fpsvogel/fpsvogel.com/src/_posts/2023-09-04-ruby-server-sent-events-for-async-api-calls.md

 [This article by Julia Evans](https://jvns.ca/blog/2021/01/12/day-36--server-sent-events-are-cool--and-a-fun-bug/) is a great introduction to server-sent events, a.k.a.
 EventSource.
 It's like half of WebSockets, but over HTTP! 🤯

-Adding server-sent events to Wiki Stumble was pretty straightforward, thanks to a Turbo Streams integration (which doesn't seem to be documented apart from [this PR](https://github.com/hotwired/turbo/pull/415)).
-All I had to do was add `<turbo-stream-source>` elements, like this:
+Adding server-sent events to Wiki Stumble was pretty straightforward, thanks to a Turbo Streams integration.
+(It doesn't seem to be documented apart from [this PR](https://github.com/hotwired/turbo/pull/415).
+Thanks to Ayush Newatia, author of [The Rails and Hotwire Codex](https://railsandhotwirecodex.com/), for pointing me to that PR.)

+All I had to do was add `<turbo-stream-source>` elements to the page, like this:

 ```html
 <turbo-stream-source src="/next"></turbo-stream-source>